halgari/com.tbaldridge.hermod/README.md

             (alt!! [lbx] ([v] (is (= x v)))
                    [(timeout 1000)] (assert false "Timeout after 1000 ms"))))))

+## Contributing

+If you have improvements to the library feel would be beneficial to the community at large, please submit them via a pull request.
+One of the project maintainers will take a look at the patch and comment/merge as soon as possible.

 ## Meaning of "Hermod"

 In Norse mythology Hermod is the son of Odin and Frigg and the messenger of the gods